sriramrokkam/BERT_NER/README.md

 - `pandas`
 - `matplotlib`

-You can install the dependencies using: 'requirements.txt' file provided
+**Note:** You can install the dependencies using: 'requirements.txt' file provided

 ## Dataset